Dobefu/DLiteScript/docs/content/docs/standard-library/strings/trim.md

 +++
 title = 'strings.trim'
 linkTitle = 'trim'
-description = 'Removes whitespace from both ends of a string.' weight = 0 draft = false
+description = 'Remove whitespace from both ends of a string.
+Strip leading and trailing spaces, tabs, and newlines for clean text processing.
+Part of the strings namespace.' weight = 0 draft = false
 +++